bcaffo/LittleInferenceBook/manuscript/10_pvalues.md

 ## What is a P-value?

-The central idea of a P-value is to assume that the null hypothesis is true and calculate how unusual it would be to see data as extreme as was seen in favor of the alternative hypothesis.
+The central idea of a P-value is to assume that the null hypothesis is true and calculate how unusual it would be to see data (in the form of a test statistic) as extreme as was seen in favor of the alternative hypothesis.
 The formal definition is:

-A **P-value** is the probability of observing data as or more extreme in favor of the alternative than was actually obtained, where the probability is calculated assuming that the null hypothesis is true.
+A **P-value** is the probability of observing a test statistic as or more extreme in favor of the alternative than was actually obtained, where the probability is calculated assuming that the null hypothesis is true.